etendosoftware/docs/compiled_docs.md

 #### Usage Example

-In the section of Copilot App, it is possible to configure the assistant and the tool that it can use.
+In the section of Assistant, it is possible to configure the assistants and the tool that they can use.

 ![ddl-tool.png](https://docs.etendo.software/latest/assets/developer-guide/etendo-copilot/available-tools/ddl-tool/ddl-tool.png)

-Also in Copilot App, it can insert a prompt where is possible to indicate the tool to use.
+Also in Assistant, it can insert a prompt where it is possible to indicate the tool to use.
 It is useful to provide a workflow example so the IA can use it to build its own workflow.

 ![ddl-tool1.png](https://docs.etendo.software/latest/assets/developer-guide/etendo-copilot/available-tools/ddl-tool/ddl-tool1.png)